- SQL Server - Introduction to Performance Tuning Study

 VARCHAR and NVARCHAR

-A very common mistake we see in everyday life is the implicit conversion between varchar and nvarchar values / columns.
-This happens a lot in applications that use ORM's, such as Entity Framework.
+A very common mistake that we see on a daily basis is the occurrence of implicit conversion between values / columns varchar and nvarchar.
+This occurs a lot in applications that use ORM's, such as the Entity Framework.

 Implicit conversion does not occur between numbers with different types?